PurdueAGEC652/AGEC652_2023/syllabus/syllabus.md

 ## Learning standards

-Learning standards are organized into six topics.
+Learning standards are organized into five topics.
 The eight learning standards written in bold font are classified as **core standards** (P.3, C.1, C.3, C.4, S.1, S.2, O.1, O.2).
-The remaining twelve standards are refereed to as *supplementary standards*.
+The remaining nice standards are refereed to as *supplementary standards*.

 **Scientific Programming (P)**